CWR Resources provides high quality used freezing systems machines for industrial use.

-This technology involves exposing a product directly to liquefied gases, usually nitrogen or carbon dioxide, in an atmosphere of approximately -76°F. There are two main types of the cryogenic freezer – the ones that use immersion or dipping of the product into the medium and those that spray the medium onto the product.
+Cryogenic Freezing involves exposing a product directly to liquefied gases, usually nitrogen or carbon dioxide, in an atmosphere of approximately -76°F. There are two main types of the cryogenic freezer – the ones that use immersion or dipping of the product into the medium and those that spray the medium onto the product.
 Both types of freezers transport the product continuously on a belt to the other end of the freezer.
 They are often used in the food industry for their flexibility, food quality improvement, and increased efficiency.
 For example: By directly impinging on the food, they also remove heat.

 See our available used industrial freezing systems below.
 Interested in selling your freezing system?
 Please contact us here!